lmc2179/lmc2179.github.io/drafts/poisson.md

 # Count data is everywhere ("Commonality of counting")

 We are _constantly_ counting stuff, and collecting data about counts of things that are happening.
-Some examples that come to mind easily:
+Some examples that come to mind easily for practicing data analysts:

 * Customers showing up on a website
 * Leads landing in a sales system